Your body usually gives you obvious signs to tell you what it needs.

-When you need to have a BM, well, you get the urge.
+When you need to have a BM, well, you get the urge to go.

-But one area where your body is more subtle in communicating its needs is with WATER.
+But one area where your body is more vague in communicating its needs is with WATER.

-Here’s the scoop on this often overlooked health concern and some sneaky causes of it you might not be aware of.
+Here’s the scoop on this often overlooked but amazingly common health issue, and some sneaky causes of it you might not be aware of.

 You’re all wet

 Up to 75 percent of the number you see on your bathroom scale is made up of water.
 Most of that water is found inside your cells (your intracellular space).
-The rest is in your extracellular space, which consists of your blood vessels and the spaces between your cells (called interstitial space).
+The rest is in your extracellular space, which consists of your blood vessels and the spaces between your cells.

-Here are some of the crucial functions of the H2O inside of YOU:
+Here are some of the impressive functions of the H2O inside of YOU:

 - Regulate your body temperature